 “Don’t think of it as a failure,” my doctor said.
 “You’re doing what you need to take care of yourself.”

-If I were taking medication for epilepsy, diabetes or any chronic illness with more acute physical symptoms, I doubt many people would call me strong or courageous for choosing to manage my disease naturally.
+If I were on medication for epilepsy, diabetes or any chronic illness with more acute physical symptoms, I doubt many people would call me strong or courageous for choosing to manage my disease naturally.
 The truth is, I’ve summoned plenty of strength and courage since I first went on antidepressants.
 I’ve spent years learning how to control the anxious thoughts that plagued my 10-year-old self.
 I’ve worked hard to build and maintain relationships that give me the stability I didn’t have as a kid.
 I pour myself into writing and parenting, both of which lend an empowering sense of purpose to my daily life.
 I advocate for my mental health needs whenever I can, and ask for help from friends, family and professionals when I need to.

 So many times during my taper, I was motivated by self-discovery.
 I wondered if a “real version” of me was hiding beneath the medication I’d been taking most of my life.
 I envisioned the emergence of a resilient, vibrant, does-it-all woman.
 But I didn’t need to go looking for her.
 She was there all along.